 The Process of Tooth Extraction

-Tooth extraction is typically a very fast process—we will use anesthesia to ensure you’re comfortable.
-The most critical part of the process is recovery.
-We need to make sure we control the bleeding and encourage a proper healing process immediately following the tooth extraction.
-This involves having you bite down on a gauze pad for 30 to 45 minutes to form a blood clot.
-You must be extremely careful not to disturb the blood clot for the next 24 hours.
-To manage swelling, we recommend an ice pack on the outer cheek, and once swelling has gone down, a warm compress to the same area for comfort.
-Gentle rinses with warm saltwater also help keep the extraction area clean.
+Tooth extractions at Majidian Dental are typically a fast process.
+The most critical part of this process is recovery.
+To encourage a proper healing process, we need to control the bleeding immediately following the tooth extraction.
+We will have you bite down on a gauze pad for 30 to 45 minutes after the extraction to form a blood clot.
+It is important to not disturb the blood clot for the next 24 hours.
+For the swelling, we recommend placing an ice pack on the outer cheek.
+Once the swelling has decreased, a warm compress can be placed to the same area for comfort.
+You can also gently rinse your mouth with salt water to keep the extraction area clean.

 When you have a tooth extracted, a blood clot develops shortly after the surgery, which is your body beginning the healing process.
 If this blood clot becomes dislodged before your mouth has fully healed it can cause pain, this is called dry socket.

 - Avoid straws or anything that creates a suction or large movement of air.